typesafehub/conductr-doc/src/main/play-doc/general/Overview.md

 Bundles describe a component and are identified given a secure digest value derived from their contents in addition to their semantic name.
 For example a bundle may be named `myapp-1.0.0-389205904d6c7bb83fc676513911226f2be25bf1465616bb9b29587100ab1414.zip` where the `389205904d6c7bb83fc676513911226f2be25bf1465616bb9b29587100ab1414` is the digest of the archive's contents.
 These secure digests may also be abbreviated and named for easing operator convenience.

-The ConductR will only load bundles after re-calculating and then comparing the secure digest from the archive being provided.
+ConductR will only load bundles after re-calculating and then comparing the secure digest from the archive being provided.
 The main rationale for this is so that the identifier can be assured to be distinct within ConductR, and that this identifier may be interpreted as a version that can be verified by ConductR.
 The operator may then be certain that the version published by the developer is what is being deployed.
 There are also other benefits including ConductR's ability to assure the integrity of the file transmitted.

 When loading a bundle, a URI describing a versioned configuration is also provided.
 This configuration is provided by the operator and extends any existing configuration within a bundle.
 Thus a single version of a bundle can be loaded with many types of configuration, perhaps one for QA, one for pre-production, one for production and so forth.
 The configuration associated with a bundle has been provided by a developer and is generally suitable only for development and local testing.